-Candidate will submit a portfolio which includes a case analysis of a school district and a reflection paper.
+Candidate will submit a portfolio to D2L which includes a case analysis of a school district and a reflection paper.
 They will have to complete an exit interview, and they will have to do a mock interview for a superintendent position.
-They will present their case analysis paper in the final coursework.
+They will present their case analysis paper in the final coursework as embedded in AS AS899c.